“I led an honest, righteous, and dignified life as an INFP, but… I also realized I’ve been an unhealthy and immature one for most of my life.”

 Truth be told, I did struggle to follow this advice, too.
 I thought everything was about me.

-But when I was committed to lead a life I wanted to have, I found myself literally shutting off the “Chimp”.
+But when I was committed to leading a life I wanted, I found myself literally shutting off the “Chimp.”

 The “Chimp,” as Dr. Steve Peters describes, whispers discouragement, doubt, and self-criticism inside our heads.